-Rhode Island's methodology for identifying schools for comprehensive support and improvement is based on the lowest performing five percent of all schools in terms of growth and achievement in English language arts and mathematics state assessments.
-The lowest performing five percent of schools will be identified when their performance on growth and proficiency fall within identified parameters.
-Schools may exit the comprehensive support and improvement identification once their growth and/or achievement fall above the designated parameters for either.
+Rhode Island's methodology for identifying schools for comprehensive support and improvement is based on three criteria described in section A.4.vi.a.
+The lowest performing five percent of schools will be identified based on growth and.
+These schools may exit the comprehensive support and improvement identification once their growth and/or achievement fall above the designated parameters for both the year the school was first identified and the most recent year.
+This means the school has moved out of the lowest performing five percent and has improved in growth and/or achievement from when they were identified for comprehensive support and improvement.